-Overall, as part of the Integration Program, we expect to eliminate5,150 positions, close six factories, and consolidate our distribution network.
-At December 31, 2016, the total Integration Program liability related primarily to the elimination of general salaried and factory positions across the United States and Canada3,350 of whom have left the company by December 31, 2016.
+In 2017, we substantially completed our Integration Program.
+Overall, as part of the Integration Program, we have closed net six factories and consolidated our distribution network.
+We expect to eliminate approximately 5,200 positions, 4,900 of whom have left the Company as of December 30, 2017.
+The Integration Program liability at December 30, 2017 related primarily to the elimination of general salaried and factory positions across the United States and Canada.